-Foreword from Dan Labbad, Chief Executive Officer, Europe
+Foreword from Neil Martin, Chief Executive Officer, Europe

+We want to create a level playing field at Lendlease in which everyone has the opportunity to succeed and fulfil their potential.
 At Lendlease, we’ve already achieved equal pay, meaning both men and women get paid the same amount for doing the same role.
+Whether through recruitment, training or ways of working,

 Gender Pay Reporting Requirements